Tornadoes confirmed with severe storms on Wednesday

 WAUSAU, Wis.
 (WSAW) - Strong to severe storms impacted North Central Wisconsin on June 15th and other parts of the Badger State.
 Portions of Central Wisconsin experienced two rounds of severe storms, first from 3:30 am to 5:00 am, and then again from 4:00 pm to 6:30 pm on Wednesday.

-So far, the National Weather Service has confirmed that tornadoes impacted southern Juneau County and northeastern Outagamie Counties Wednesday afternoon into the early evening.
+So far, the National Weather Service has confirmed that tornadoes impacted Veron, Monroe, Juneau, Outagamie, Shawano, and Waushara Counties Wednesday afternoon into the early evening.
 These storms were sparked by a strong cold front that rolled across the state from west to east.

-The National Weather Service in Green Bay has determined that an EF-1 tornado struck near Seymour in Outagamie County around 6:15 pm.
-Since this was preliminary data, additional details including the max winds, distance covered, and time on the ground will be available in the near future.
-In addition, a likely tornado was reported in southeast Shawano County in Navarino.
+The National Weather Service in Green Bay has determined that an EF-1 tornado struck near West Bloomfield in far eastern Waushara County just before 5:45 pm and an EF-1 tornado around the same time in Bowler.
+Maximum winds with the Bowler tornado were found to be 104 mph.
+In addition, an EF-1 tornado occurred from Black Creek to Seymour in Outagamie County around 6:15 pm.
+This tornado had winds up to 100 mph, with a max width of 700 yards.
+The tornado covered 9 miles in about 8 minutes.
+Also, an EF-1 tornado was confirmed in SE Shawano County in Navarino.

+The strongest tornado was an EF-2 long-track twister that began in Monroe County and tracked in NW Juneau County near Wyeville.
+Maximum winds were 115 mph and it was as large as two football fields.
+The tornado was on the ground for nearly 21 miles, for a total of 36 minutes.

 Copyright 2022 WSAW.
 All rights reserved.